diku-dk/futhark/docs/usage.rst

   ``--dump-opencl-binary FILE``

-    Dump the compiled version of the embedded OpenCL program to the indicated file.
+    Don't run the program, but instead dump the compiled version of the embedded OpenCL program to the indicated file.
 On NVIDIA platforms, this will be PTX code.
+If this option is set, no entry point will be run.

   ``--load-opencl-binary FILE``